-Our bodies are generally well-adapted to dealing with injury, and though we’d like to speed up healing, neither ice nor heat has great evidence for doing this.
-This doesn’t mean that either are useless however, both have been shown to do well for reducing pain, each via different mechanisms.
+Our bodies are generally well-adapted to dealing with an injury, and though we’d like to speed up healing, neither ice nor heat has great evidence for doing this.
+This doesn’t mean that either is useless however, both have been shown to do well for reducing pain, each via different mechanisms.

 - Protect the injured area.